ravendb/ravendb-python-embedded/README.md

 disposing the `EmbeddedServer`, and `restart_server()` starts it again with the same options.
 Calling `close()` stops the process and disposes all document stores.

+`EmbeddedServer` is intentionally not a singleton.
+An application may run independent server instances in the same Python process; give each instance a different `data_directory` and `logs_path`.
+The context manager owns only its own process and document stores.

 Register a process-exit callback when the application needs to observe server failures:

 ```python